Certified Human Trajectory Prediction: Abstract

 \section{Abstract}

-Trajectory prediction plays an essential role in autonomous vehicles.
-While numerous strategies have been developed to enhance the robustness of trajectory prediction models, these methods are predominantly heuristic and do not offer guaranteed robustness against adversarial attacks and noisy observations.
-In this work, we propose a certification approach tailored for the task of trajectory prediction.
-To this end, we address the inherent challenges associated with trajectory prediction, including unbounded outputs, and mutli-modality, resulting in a model that provides guaranteed robustness.
-Furthermore, we integrate a denoiser into our method to further improve the performance.
-Through comprehensive evaluations, we demonstrate the effectiveness of the proposed technique across various baselines and using standard trajectory prediction datasets.
-The code will be made available online: \href{https://s-attack.github.io/}{https://s-attack.github.io/}
+Predicting human trajectories is essential for the safe operation of autonomous vehicles, yet current data-driven models often lack robustness in case of noisy inputs such as adversarial examples or imperfect observations.
+Although some trajectory prediction methods have been developed to provide empirical robustness, these methods are heuristic and do not offer guaranteed robustness.
+In this work, we propose a certification approach tailored for trajectory prediction that provides guaranteed robustness.
+To this end, we address the unique challenges associated with trajectory prediction, such as unbounded outputs and multi-modality.
+To mitigate the inherent performance drop through certification, we propose a diffusion-based trajectory denoiser and integrate it into our method.
+Moreover, we introduce new certified performance metrics to reliably measure the trajectory prediction performance.
+Through comprehensive experiments, we demonstrate the accuracy and robustness of the certified predictors and highlight their advantages over the non-certified ones.
+The code is available online: \href{https://s-attack.github.io/}{https://s-attack.github.io/}